pilleatus/orientdb-tutorial-distributed-database/preparation.md

 ##install Eclipse

 The programming part of this tutorial is wrote in the programming language Java in combination with the integrated development environment (IDE) Eclipse and a JDK (Java Development Kit).
-You can download the developer package for Java here: https://www.eclipse.org/downloads/ or use another IDE of your choice.
+You can download and install the developer package for Java here: https://www.eclipse.org/downloads/ and https://wiki.eclipse.org/Eclipse/Installation or use another IDE of your choice.